 Many are in a belief, that this silly sex of women by no means attaine to that so vile and damned a practice of sorcery and Witch-craft, in regard of their illiteratenesse and want of learning, which many men have by great learning done, Adam by temptation toucht and tasted the deceiving apple, so some high learnd & read by the same temptation that deceived him hath bin so insnared to contract with the Divel; as for example, in the instancing a few, as English Bacon of Oxford, Vandermast of Holland, Bungay of Germany, Fostus of the same, Franciscus the English Monke of Bury, Doctor Slackleach and divers others which were too tedious to relate of, but how weake women should attain unto it many are incredible of the same, and many too are opposite in opinion against the same, that giving a possibility to their doubtings, that the malice, and inveterate malice of a woman entirely devoted to her revengefull wrath frequenting desolate and desart places, and giving way unto their wished temptation, may have converse with that world roaring lion.

 Jon Crabb is a writer and editor with interests in the fin-de-siècle, forgotten culture, the esoteric and anything generally weird and wonderful.
-He lives in London and works as Editor for British Library Publishing.
-He also runs their twitter feed, which he would like you to check out now.
+He is the author of Decadence: A Literary Anthology and Graven Images: The Art of the Woodcut.
+He has a website at joncrabb.com and welcomes emails.

 This essay draws on material from Crabb’s Graven Images: The Art of the Woodcut, brought out by British Library Publishing.

 1. Henry Chettle, Kind Heart’s Dream (London: [John Wolfe] for William Wright, 1592).↩